Estimate Time2 min

 Sometimes, when you see all the costs add up, it can feel like a lot to handle.
 Don't stress.
 Making a budget and finding affordable ways to celebrate the couple is a smart move to avoid getting into debt.

-And, if you take a close look at your money situation and realize that you can't afford the extra expenses of being in the wedding party—it's OK.
+If you take a close look at your money situation and realize that you can't afford the extra expenses of being in the wedding party—it's okay.
 Politely decline the invitation and think about going as a guest instead.
 It's all about finding the best way to celebrate while staying within your means.

 More to explore